 Common 1D Symbology’s

 UPC A is the code used on the primary label for consumer goods.
 This is one of the oldest and one of the most common barcodes that you will see.
-The code is numeric only, 12 digits with the last digit being a check digit that the printing software calculates.
-Digits 2 through 6 are an identifier for the manufacturer and 7 through 11 are for the individual product identification.
+The code is numeric only, 12 digits, with the last digit being a check digit that the printing software calculates.
+Digits 2 through 6 are an identifier for the manufacturer, and 7 through 11 are for individual product identification.

-Code 128 is the most efficient of the 1D codes, it will produce a much shorter code than the same amount of data in a Code 39 barcode.
-It is also the symbology used for the GS1 standard where you can combine part number, expiration dates, serial number, and manufacturer code all into one barcode with data identifiers in parenthesis.
-Code 128 is alphanumeric, but beware, when you add alpha characters, the code can get longer.
+Code 128 is the most efficient of the 1D codes; it will produce a much shorter code than the same amount of data in a Code 39 barcode.
+It is also the symbology used for the GS1 standard where you can combine part number, expiration dates, serial number, and manufacturer code into one barcode with data identifiers in parenthesis.
+Code 128 is alphanumeric, but beware, the code can get longer when you add alpha characters.

 Common 2D Symbology’s

-QR Code was developed by a division of Toyota in 1994.
-The QR stands for Quick Read and it was designed for scanning with a cell phone camera.
-The code has squares in 3 of the 4 corners that allow the phone camera to more quickly align and decode the barcode.
+The QR Code was developed by a division of Toyota in 1994.
+The QR stands for Quick Response, and it was designed for scanning with a cell phone camera.
+The code has squares in 3 of the four corners, allowing the phone camera to align and decode the barcode quickly.
 This code is commonly used for advertising when the code will be read with a smartphone on the fly or at a distance.

 Data Matrix is the most common 2D code used by industry.
-This code is very dense and very secure with repetition built into the code, so that even if some of it is destroyed, it can still be read.
+This code is very dense and secure, with repetition built into it so that even if some of it is destroyed, it can still be read.
 Pharmaceutical uses this code extensively for packaging codes.
-Automotive companies use this code for direct part marking since it has a high probability of being decoded even when poorly printed on shiny or irregular surfaces.
-Also, this is the code to choose when you are in a very tight space.
+Automotive companies use this code for direct part marking since it is highly likely to be decoded even when poorly printed on shiny or irregular surfaces.
+Also, this is the code to choose when in a very tight space.

 Seem like a lot of information?
 It is!
-But having an expert to help guide you through the selection of the right barcode for your application is why we are here.
-Check out our full project guide on selecting a barcode symbology below!
+But having an expert to help guide you through the selection of the correct barcode for your application is why we are here.
+Check out our project guide on selecting a barcode symbology below!